sjezewski/hackernewsmobile/README.md

 - Also add a 'settings' dialog to enable auto-forge-ahead following
 - Codify the header / footer and be able to insert them on pages that lack them
 - Unbind the forge ahead listener after the click to make sure its not fired multiple times
+- Fix up the article pages
+  - The easiest win was to flatten the comments ...
+I'm sure we can figure out something better
+- Design love (icons / header / styles / buttonize links)

 ## Basics